HOW TO CARE FOR YOUR COLLEGE CHAIRS

 Basic Chair Care

 Do not use harsh cleaning fluids, alcohol, other solvents, chemical wipes, disinfectant wipes, or bleach wipes to clean your chair’s wooden or upholstered surfaces.
-Such fluids and cleaning materials can permanently alter the surfaces and void any warranty of your chair’s surface.
+Such fluids and cleaning materials can permanently alter the surfaces and void any warranty of your college chair’s surface.
 Use only a soft, damp, absorbent cotton cloth for cleaning surfaces of your wooden college chair.
 Then, use a dry, soft, cotton cloth to remove all traces of moisture.

 Do not place hot objects on the surfaces of your chairs.
 If a wood surface is burned or scorched, seek the assistance of a furniture professional.

-Do not place plastic materials on the wood of your wooden chairs; plastic compounds can cause damage as the molecules of plastic materials can migrate to the finish and change the appearance you the wood finish.
+Do not place plastic materials on the wood of your wooden college chairs; plastic compounds can cause damage as the molecules of plastic materials can migrate to the finish and change the appearance you the wood finish.

 Leather objects can also cause damage to finishes as they emit moisture or chemicals that can harm a chair finish.